AFraucaA/Wordy/README.md

   * Possible answer: make a requestNewGame abstract method that returns false by default, but which UserInputPlayer overrides to request a new game

 # Miscellaneous notes
+**2025-03-01** Minimal viable product working.
+Officially at version 1.0.0.
+Paper still isn't writing itself but maybe it will soon. *~Adrian*
 **2025-02-27** Repo created.
 I should be studying for midterms right now. *~Adrian*